 This course is designed to give students an overview of mass media theory and research rooted in a number of ideological perspectives of society.
 Topics include the rise of mass communications, the audience, media effects, news ideologies, the sponsor, mass media politics, and new communications technologies.
 The goal is to provide detailed understanding of the social, cultural, economic, organizational, and political forces that have shaped our contemporary mass media.

 This course examines the place of movies in shaping and changing popular culture in contemporary societies.
-Between two and four movies will be seen and discussed each week.
-These include American- and British-made films, as well as films made in France, Germany, Italy, Spain, and Japan.
-The purpose of the course is to expose students to a variety of cultural responses to similar genre, and to see how one culture influences the cinematic traditions of another culture.
+The films include American- and British-made films, as well as films made in France, Germany, Italy, Spain, and Japan.
+The purpose of the course is to expose students to a variety of cultural responses to similar genres, and to see how one culture influences the cinematic traditions of another culture.

 This course examines a variety of disasters from those that are “man-made,” to “natural disasters.”
 Societal responses to disasters, ranging from moral and political protest movements, on the one hand, to legal actions and legislative efforts on the other, will be examined, along with the scientific and technological responses to these disasters, and the ethical issues that these spawned.
 [SS, V, W]